orolamilekan/wireframing/README.md

 - Used later in the design process, often before prototyping or UI design.

  Example: A detailed wireframe that looks almost like the final website, showing actual text, styled buttons, and layout.

+ Popular Wireframing Tools

+There are several tools available for creating wireframes, each offering unique features to help designers visualize and plan their projects.
+Some commonly used tools include:

+- **Balsamiq** – Great for quick, sketch-like wireframes that keep the focus on structure rather than details.
+- **Adobe XD** – Powerful tool for both wireframing and prototyping, with strong design features.
+- **Sketch** – Popular among Mac users for UI/UX design.
+- **Figma** – A web-based tool that allows real-time collaboration and is very popular for wireframing and prototyping.

+ Why Figma?
+Figma is one of the most recommended wireframing tools because:
+- It’s **free to start** and works in the browser (no need to install heavy software).
+- It allows **real-time collaboration** — multiple people can work on the same file at once.
+- It’s **cross-platform** (Windows, Mac, Linux, and even mobile).
+- You can design **low-fidelity wireframes** (simple shapes and layouts) and also scale up to **high-fidelity prototypes** with colors, fonts, and interactions.
+- It integrates easily with other tools and is widely used in professional design teams.

+👉 In short, Figma makes it easy to go from **ideas → wireframes → prototypes** all in one place.